mfeif/mf.com/src/cv/cv.history.md

 # Professional Experience

+2020-Current
+:   Consulting Chief Technology Officer for [Blue Trunk Foundation], a nonprofit dedicated to collecting and sharing information for travelers that have special health or accessibility needs.
+I'm advising the organization, setting tech strategy, and rebuilding their core product.

 2016-Current
 :   Founder, executive director of [FoodWorks Madison] a non-profit social enterprise startup that created and runs a training program for kitchen jobs.